 A challenging season

-When schools closed a couple of weeks ago, and the stress-levels of parents were rising faster than the number of Joe Wicks’ YouTube subscribers, I wrote this post to remind parents that they were doing just great, and so were their kids.
+When schools closed a couple of weeks ago, and the stress-levels of parents were rising faster than the number of Joe Wicks’ YouTube subscribers, I blogged to remind parents that they were doing just great, and so were their kids.

 If your child isn’t yet in school, you can thank your choice of god that you don’t have to deal with a) schoolwork, b) reluctance to do said schoolwork, c) sibling fights, d) Big Mood Swings, and e) non-stop YouTube videos of Mr Beast and Chris MD.
 (Don’t ask.
 If these people aren’t in your life right now, I’d advise keeping things that way.)